Events

 Marcelo Wood

-The MPUTC Research Day, co-organized with the Collaborative Program In Neuroscience (CPIN), will take place on Friday, May 19th, 2023 in person at the U of T campus.
-Registration is now open to all members of MPUTC and CPIN at CPIN&MPUTC Research Day Registration untill Wednesday, April 19th, 2023 at 11:59 PM, ET.
+The MPUTC Research Day, co-organized with the Collaborative Program In Neuroscience (CPIN), will take place on Friday, May 19th, 2023 in person at the Medical Sciences Building, U of T. Register for the conference to receive up-to-date program schedule and details.

 Marcelo Wood, PhD.
 Professor and Chair, Department of Neurobiology and Behavior.
 University of California.